graphql-python/graphene/docs/execution/queryvalidation.rst

     schema = Schema(query=MyQuery)

-    # Queries which have a depth more than 20
+    # queries which have a depth more than 20
     # will not be executed.

     validation_errors = validate(